Plan your next chapter using design thinking.

 It is often a neglected quadrant because like happiness, many people don’t regard it as an important part of life.
 However, play is important at all stages of life because it fuels your creativity and enhances your problem solving skills.
 Plus it adds a richness to your life.

 By definition, fun is anything you do for enjoyment, amusement and lighthearted pleasure.
 It could be playing games, hiking, cycling, gardening, attending seasonal festivals or whatever activity that doesn’t demand anything of you but joy.

-According to book Designing your Life, everyone has at least 7 different possible career paths.
-Your job is to narrow them down to 3 and then use design thinking to test each path to select the best one for you.
+Everyone has at least seven different possible career paths.
+Once you’ve compiled a list of at least seven, narrow the possibilities down to three and then assess each path to select the best one for you.
 At a loss for how to start?